Clinical Academic Pathway

 These posts enable trainees to gain both clinical and research competencies.
 Both sets of competencies are reviewed annually through the Annual Review of Competence Progression (ARCP) process.

-The posts offer protected research time, starting with the Academic Foundation Programme (AFP), then Academic Clinical Fellowships (ACFs) through to Clinical Lectureships (CLs).
+The posts offer protected research time, starting with the Academic Specialised Foundation Programme (ASFP), then Academic Clinical Fellowships (ACFs) through to Clinical Lectureships (CLs).
 The latter enable you to complete your specialist training whilst engaging in post-doctoral research.

 For a clinical academic career, a DPhil/PhD is the crucial qualification needed, in addition to successful clinical training.